“It's ‘game on’ for the man in charge of 145 million specimens,” WHYY Philadelphia (Sept. 15, 2016)

 National Museum of Natural History

-Johnson is originally from Bellevue, Washington, and has a bachelor’s degree in geology and fine art from Amherst College, a master’s degree in geology and paleobotany from the University of Pennsylvania and a doctorate in geology and paleobotany from Yale University.
-He completed postdoctoral research at the University of South Australia and served as a Crosby lecturer at the Massachusetts Institute of Technology.
+Johnson is originally from Bellevue, Washington, has a bachelor’s degree from Amherst College, a master’s degree from the University of Pennsylvania and a doctorate in geology and paleobotany from Yale University.
+He completed postdoctoral research at the University of South Australia, worked as a marine geologist at the U.S. Geological Survey, and served as a Crosby lecturer at the Massachusetts Institute of Technology.

 [ TOP ]